Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Elbows are higher, range of motion is greater

-I.P. leg up stance
+I.P. legs apart up

-1-4- Markets hands back
+1-4- Markets with hands back

 6-8 times